 Just like a bong, a bowl needs to be constructed and then placed on the mouthpiece.
 With the bowl packed with herb, submerge ¾ of the bottle under the water.
 Just like the Bukket pipe, go to light the bowl and as you do, slowly pull the bottle up.
 The bottle will essentially be taking a hit and fill with smoke.
-When ready to take a hit, remove the bong bowl and push the bottle down – the water entering the bottle will push the smoke out as fast as you allow.
+When ready to take a hit with the amount of smoke desired, remove the bong bowl and push the bottle down – the water entering the bottle will push the amount of smoke out as fast as you allow.

 This homemade variety only uses one bottle or container, always, although you may want a sink for the flowing water.
 Just like the bottle bong, the mouthpiece of the bottle is where you want to assemble the bong bowl for herb.
 But instead of cutting off the bottom of the bottle, just poke a small hole – you can always go bigger but not smaller.

 Simply fill the bottle up with water and cover the hole on the bottom until you are ready – duct tape works well.
 With a packed bong bowl fixed to the top of the bottle, you can let the water start to flow out of the bottle and into the sink.
 And at this point you will want to place a flame near the bowl too.

 As the water flows from the bottle, air will be sucked inside the bottle.
 That draws in the flame which heats the herb and brings the smoke inside the bottle.
 It looks really cool and this might be one of the cooler homemade bongs to watch in action.
 When ready, remove the bowl piece and take a puff!